A few key integrations can make your favorite workplace chat app even better.

 The bottom left quadrant is for tasks that are not important, but urgent.
 These are tasks that someone should do, and quickly.
 But you don’t need to be the one to do them.
 These are tasks you can outsource.

 The bottom left quadrant is for tasks that are neither urgent nor important.
 These are tasks you should remove from your list because they’re not going to move the needle for you.

 Our top pick for a Slack integration that works with the Eisenhower Matrix?
 Trello.

 Trello is a visual tool that lets you organize your tasks and projects in whatever way works best for you.
 If you love using the Eisenhower Matrix, then you can customize Trello to manage your tasks by level of priority.
 This blog post breaks it down even further.

 Slack apps for Focus Time

 There aren’t a ton of universals in productivity, but one of them is that focus matters.
 Multitasking is actually a myth.
 “Multitasking” is just task switching quickly.
 And those switching costs add up, eroding up to 40% of your productive time.
-That’s due to “attention residue,” or the tendency of our brains to keep thinking about the previous task for up to 25 minutes after we stop working on it.
+That’s due to “attention residue,” aka our brain’s tendency to keep thinking about the previous task for up to 25 minutes after we stop working on it.